TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/Reference/ReStructuredText/Menus/HeadlinesAndSection.rst

 1. Use underlining plus overlining with `===` for the first section title of a file.
 The first section title is the "document title" (**doctitle**) of that file and will appear in the menu.
-Every .rst file should have a title, each title should have a :ref:`link-anchor`:
+Every .rst file should have a title, each title should have a link anchor.
+In :ref:`link-anchor` we describe our recommended best way how to build a link anchor in the official TYPO3 documentation.
+Here you see a title and a link anchor in
+    action:

 ..  code-block:: rst